Chicago Calling: Plot

-The phone company is closed by the time Bill arrives, so the two take in a baseball game.
-After the game ends, Bobby notices the money is gone from his jeans' pocket.
-However, they discover that someone turned it in to the lost and found.
-A conscience-stricken Bill decides to return it.
-Babs and her boyfriend come home as Bill is trying to call Chicago from their apartment.
-Bobby and Bill point out they have returned the money, but the boyfriend throws Bill out and calls the police.
+The phone company is closed by the time that Bill arrives, so he and Bobby attend a baseball game.
+Bill's conscience forces him to return the money.
+Babs and her boyfriend return home as Bill is trying to call Chicago from their apartment.
+Bobby and Bill inform them that they have returned the money, but the boyfriend phones the police.

-Bill manages to land an overnight job on a construction site and next morning uses the money he earned to call Chicago from a pay phone.
-Bobby had been waiting outside Bill's apartment but, after talking with Jim, goes looking for Bill.
-He finds him and lets him know that the police will likely be showing up.
-No information is forthcoming from Chicago, so the two return to Bill's.
-Bobby remembers to mention that Jim had been by to take out the phone.
-However, the lineman calls from the telephone pole to let Bill know he has decided to allow him to receive the expected call from Mary, for free, thanks to Bobby's persuasion earlier.
-As the police arrive to arrest Bill, the call comes through.
-He learns that his daughter has died.
-Overhearing this, the officers work it out so that Bill can remain free.
+Bill lands an overnight job on a construction site and, with the money from the job, calls Chicago from a pay phone.
+Bobby finds Bill to inform him that the police will likely arrive.
+No information is forthcoming from Chicago, so they return to Bill's.
+Bobby also mentions that Jim has come to remove the phone.
+However, the lineman calls from the telephone pole to tell Bill that he will allow him to receive the call from Mary.
+As the police arrive to arrest Bill, the call arrives, but Bill learns that his daughter has died.
+Overhearing the news, the officers allow Bill to remain free.

-Bill wanders carelessly through the city, ending up at a railroad yard where he contemplates suicide.
-Bobby has followed him and calls out as a train bears down on Bill.
-After the train passes, the yard engineer asks Bill if he was trying to kill himself and if Bobby is his son.
-Bill assures both that he is not going to kill himself and that the boy is his son.
-The two walk away together.
+Bill wanders carelessly through the city, and at a railroad yard, he contemplates suicide.
+Bobby, who has followed him, screams as a train approaches Bill.
+After the train passes, the yard engineer asks Bill whether he had been trying to kill himself and whether Bobby is his son.
+Bill assures the engineer and Bobby that he will not kill himself and that Bobby is his son.